iristfu/Places/README.md

 * User can add a "liked" place to a chosen itinerary.
 * User can edit a previously made itinerary within the itinerary details view.
+* For each place, the user can click to see a detail view of the place including the name, location on the map, a description, reviews, etc.
+* User can unfavorite locations from the favorite list and reorder items on the favorite list.
 * User profile page includes a scrolling view of their favorited places and itineraries that they've created.
 * The detail view of location includes notes added by the user, including photos they've taken.
 * Feed sharing -- *technical challenge*